Where Do Lawyers Work?

 Many lawyers pursue careers with established law firms.
-They’ll start as an associate to develop their legal skills by working with expert attorneys that have been practicing for years.
+They’ll start as an associate to develop their legal and analytical skills by working with expert attorneys that have been practicing for years.
 Law firms will choose their attorneys depending on the school candidates attend and the experiences they have.

 Average Salary for Lawyers: $135,830

 In-house attorneys are those that are employed by a single client.
 The clients are typically large corporations requiring a go-to lawyer to be available for various in-house legal requirements.
-Many companies have their own legal department handling various legal situations the company faces.
+Many companies have their own legal department handling various other legal issues and situations the company faces.
 These in-house lawyers may be responsible for the following: